-Two (2) years of full-time social work case management experience\\; and
+Two (2: One (1) year) years of full-time social work case management experience; AND thirtyand

-Thirty (30) college semester units or forty-five (45) quarter units from an accredited college or university, including fifteen (15) semester units or twenty-two and one half (22.5) quarter units in social welfare, social/human services, sociology, or other social or behavioral science\.
+Thirty (30) college semester units or forty-five (45) quarter units from an accredited college or university, including fifteen (15) semester units or twenty-two and $\frac{2000}{2}$ half (22.5) quarter units in social welfare, social/human services, sociology, or other social or behavioral science $\frac{}{7}$.

-\Examples of acceptable social or behavioral science courses include: anthropology, criminal justice, ethnic studies, human development, human services, psychology, social welfare, and sociology.
+Examples of acceptable social or behavioral science courses include: anthropology, criminal justice, education, ethnic studies, history, human development, human services, law, nursing, nutrition, psychology, public health, social welfare, and sociology, welfare, women's studies.

-\\Qualifying social work case management includes direct case work management, such as: assessment, evaluation; conducting investigations of abuse, neglect, and exploitation; preparing court reports; responsibility for a long term caseload, monitoring compliance through home visits and other personal contact; collaboration with other agencies and linking clients to resources and programs; development of a case plan, modification of case plans as needed/required; and authority to impose sanctions or implement actions that impact services.
+Qualifying social work case management includes direct case work management, such as: assessment, evaluation; conducting investigations of abuse-and, neglect, and exploitation; preparing court reports; responsibility for a long term caseload, monitoring compliance through home callsvisits and other personal contact; collaboration with other agencies and linking clients to resources and programs; development of a case plan, modification of case plans as needed/required; and authority to impose sanctions or implement actions that impact services.